 How Does It All Work?

 Reinvest24 allows investors to purchase real estate investment projects and developments at a fraction of the cost.
-This creates options for diversifying within the platform (with different properties), and among other investment classes (shares, peer-to-peer investments, litigation funding etc.).
+This creates options for diversifying within the real estate crowdfunding platform (with different properties), and among other investment classes (shares, peer-to-peer investments, litigation funding etc.).
 Read more about the benefits of fractional real estate investing.

 The team selects each property after generating a risk profile, which includes identifying liquidity values, vacancies and estimates of price growth.
 From there, properties that return the most favourable criteria are selected for funding.
 The properties are listed on the website, and investors can choose which properties they would like to invest in.
 The minimum investment amount is 100 EUR.

 Once the project is funded, investors earn a return on their money in two ways:

 - capital gains when shares are sold through the secondary market, or the project is finalised.

 All earnings happen automatically, and are deposited into your account on a regular basis.

 Majaka 54 was the first development project on the platform, which involved purchasing a very old unmaintained building in a good location in Tallinn.
 The building was in much need of repairs, and required a lot of legal work to achieve compliance with the relevant authorities.
 This allowed the team to purchase the building way below cost, opening up possibilities for all investors to make money.
 The team were able to successfully repair and rebuild the building, and then sell off each of the apartments.
 Overall, all of the investments within the project were exited successfully, earning an average of 14.24% p.a.